HPCurtis/BE_sentiment_analysis/README.md

 ![sentiment_scores](vis/transformer_scores.png)

-Fig 3: Histogram  of the 160  positively sentiment classfied TripAdvisor reviews.
+Fig 3: Histogram  of the 160 positively sentiment classfied TripAdvisor reviews (score 0-1).

 Results.
 1. 160 one of the TripAdvsior reviews have been classified as positive sentiment.